Thyroid Function Test Kit

 -

 A TSH test on its own can indicate whether you have unusual thyroid hormone levels.
-It’s more accurate to get tested for all three hormones.

 A high level of TSH can mean a new diagnosis of hypothyroidism, or that your current thyroid replacement treatment isn’t working well enough.